DaktaDeo/multipass-docs/src/reference/dictionary.md

 ## Displayname
 To identify each `Model` in your Team, you are _required_ to give them a `displayname` that is unique.
 This name is shown inside Multipass on all the lists, select boxes and other UI elements.

+## Listview
+A small table that summarize the most important characteristics.
+You can filter this list.
+You click through on the displayname to see or edit more details.

 ## Model
 I will use the term `Model` when talking _about piece that holds data_.
 That means that you can substitute the word for every node of data Multipass has in that context. be it a `Contact`, `Label`, 'Human', ..